mon5termatt/SV08-Community/README.md

 This repo servers to better assist users with modifying the SV08 printer.<br>
 This repo also will eventually include guides that sovol declined to have made

-Im no longer Forking the original repo.
+> [!CAUTION]
+> Sovol will NOT give you support if you modify ANY files on your printer. this includes tuning. before you email sovol for support you must follow the factory reset guide or [Re-flash the EMMC](guides\EMMC_Reflash_Guide.md).

 # Contributing

 I am more then willing to add in any mods that you feel will improve the overall user experience.

 I accept this in either the form of a pull request or discussion.
 If you have the ability and know your way around github a pull request is a lot easier for me to merge. however if you just have a vauge idea of what you want added please leave a comment in the form of a [discussion topic.](https://github.com/mon5termatt/SV08-Community/discussions)

-# Notice
-> [!WARNING]
-> Sovol will NOT give you support if you modify ANY files on your printer. this includes tuning. before you email sovol for support you must follow the factory reset guide or [Re-flash the EMMC](guides\EMMC_Reflash_Guide.md).

-> [!IMPORTANT]
-> This is the official source code for Sovol SV08.
-The damage caused by modifying firmware also using the third party firmware will lose the 1 year warranty.
-If you need support, it’s recommended to reflash the stock firmware before contacting sovol.

-> [!NOTE]
-> The following is a partial lie.
-This is sovols official response when asked if merges would be considered for the github.
-[Their Response](images/ghresponse.png)

-> [!IMPORTANT]
-> Sovol doesn’t provide tech help for help users to modify source code, but if you need us to add more functions, you are welcome to send us your suggestions via Facebook Messenger or email info@sovol3d.com

 # Official Links